Depending on who you ask, Glassdoor is either a gift or a curse.

-If you haven't heard of free writing, you can read all about it here.
-The general idea is to just start writing without thinking about punctuation, grammar, or sentence structure.
+If you haven't heard of free writing, the general idea is to just start writing without thinking about punctuation, grammar, or sentence structure.
 The finished results don't need to be formal, formatted, or even shared with anyone else.
-Instead, free writing allows you to get more creative and write down whatever comes to mind - no matter how silly or unrealistic anyone else may find it.
+Instead, free writing allows you to open up and write down whatever comes to mind – no matter how silly or unrealistic anyone else may find it.

 Now set a timer for five minutes and write your review from the perspective of a typical employee.

 Here's your prompt:

 If an employee was writing a Glassdoor review detailing what it's like to work at your company, what would you ideally love for them to write?

 Would they talk about the incredible managers?
 An abundance of trust and teamwork between employees?
 The variety of interesting and challenging projects they got to work on?
 Or maybe the company's focus on continued learning?